Canop/miaou/plugins/README.md

 1. it stores that abstract in the cache
 1. the server sends a instruction to the browser (and to all other browsers which may have requested that message during the asynchronous fetching of the boxable content), telling it to replace a specific line of a specific message by the new content

 Doing this correctly and efficiently is tedious, that's why there's a standard utility in Miaou making it easy for plugins to register boxings.
-You use it by registering your pattern and abstracting function using the `miaou.pageBoxer.register` function.
+You use it by registering your pattern and abstracting function using the `miaou.lib("page-boxers").register` function.

 Here's for example how is done the urbandictionary boxing:

 	exports.init = function(miaou){
-		miaou.pageBoxer.register({
+		miaou.lib("page-boxers").register({
 			name: "urban",
 			pattern: /^\s*https?:\/\/(www\.)?urbandictionary\.com\/define\.php\?term=[^ ]*\s*$/,
 			box: abstract